-From the Taj Mahal to Khajuraho, India brims with historical monuments and heritage.
-Its past has seen a melting pot of different religions, rulers and empires -- all of which have left their mark.
+From the Taj Mahal to Khajuraho, India is filled with historical monuments and heritage.
+Its past has seen a melting pot of different religions, rulers and empires—all of which have left their mark.
 There's an extensive amount of uncovering to do.
-These 12 Top Historical Places in India are a start.
-If you want to get off the beaten track, visit these 5 Little-Known UNESCO World Heritage Sites in India.
+These top historical places are a start.
+If you want to get off the beaten track, visit these little-known UNESCO World Heritage Sites.

 India has some opulent and authentic palace hotels that were once home to the country's royalty but have since been converted into luxury accommodations.
 You can stay in them and experience how royalty once lived.
 Most are located in Rajasthan, which used to be divided into and ruled by separate grandiose Rajput kingdoms.

 Ayurveda is the medical side of yoga.
 It’s India’s traditional natural healing system, which has been practiced for over 5,000 years.
-Ayurvedic resorts have become popular destinations for relaxation and rejuvenation in India, while Ayurvedic hospitals cater for people seeking Ayurvedic treatment for more serious health problems.
-Here's what you need to know about Ayurveda in India.
+Ayurvedic resorts have become popular destinations for relaxation and rejuvenation in India, while Ayurvedic hospitals cater to people seeking Ayurvedic treatment for more serious health problems.
 The best time to go?
 During the monsoon season.

-One of the most unforgettable and enchanting experiences you can have in India is to ride through the rippling, windswept desert on camel back and camp out under the stars.
+One of the most unforgettable and enchanting experiences you can have in India is to ride through the rippling, windswept desert on camelback and camp out under the stars.
 Taking a camel safari will also give you the opportunity to witness the rustic, rural desert life of India.
-Here's what you need to know about Camel safaris in India.
 You can also ride double-humped Bactrian camels in Ladakh's Nubra Valley, and go on yak safaris in Spiti.

-Agriculture is the backbone of the Indian economy and agritourism is one of the latest concepts to revolutionize the India travel industry.
-Buoyed by the growing popularity of homestays in India, farmstays (essentially a homestay on a farm) are blossoming across the country.
+Agriculture is the backbone of the Indian economy and agritourism is one of the latest concepts to revolutionize the Indian travel industry.
+Buoyed by the growing popularity of homestays in India, farm stays (essentially a homestay on a farm) are blossoming across the country.
 They provide an authentic and interactive experience of rural life, in the delightfully fresh country air.
 Everything from cheese to coffee is produced!
 You can also stay on a tea estate and tour the tea plantations.

 The largest mangrove jungles in the world can be found in India.
 The Sundarbans near Kolkata in West Bengal is most famous.
-However, Tamil Nadu has a lesser-known but substantially-sized mangrove jungle -- Pichavaram.
-And, unlike the Sundarbans where access is limited, It's possible to go deep inside it by row boat.
+However, Tamil Nadu has a lesser-known but substantially-sized mangrove jungle—Pichavaram.
+And, unlike the Sundarbans National Park, where access is limited, It's possible to go deep inside it by rowboat.

 Sublime and surreal, much of the Great Rann of Kutch in Gujarat consists of the world's largest salt desert, measuring around 10,000 square kilometers.
 What makes it even more amazing is that the salt desert is underwater during the main monsoon season in India.
 For the remaining eight months of the year, it's an enormous stretch of packed white salt.
 Any sunset is special there but more so when it's complemented with a full moon.